-Tense meetings with world leaders await Obama in Asia
+Obama, China ratify climate agreements

 But Duterte's derogatory comments and a spike in extrajudicial killings of suspected drug dealers put the relationship in stormier waters.

-He continued, "We take the opportunity of those meetings to raise those issues directly.
-I think at the same time, of course, we have a very sensitive security environment in the region right now."

-The region's security challenges were underscored Friday when a blast killed more than a dozen people in Davao City, in the southern Philippines.
-Duterte called it an act of terror.

-Obama is expected to complete one more foreign swing as president, traveling to Peru for the Asia-Pacific Economic Cooperation summit in November and likely making additional stops in a presidential farewell tour.
+Obama is expected to complete one more foreign swing as President, traveling to Peru for the Asia-Pacific Economic Cooperation summit in November and likely making additional stops in a presidential farewell tour.

 But that trip is scheduled after the presidential election, meaning his stops in China and Laos this week will be his final chance to interact with world leaders before either Trump or Hillary Clinton make him a lame duck.